Skip to content

 His main research interest was applied macroeconomics, where he specialized in empirical testing of the validity of prevailing theories about how the macroeconomy worked.
 To do so, he utilized modern econometric techniques to study government spending and taxation, inflation and interest rates, real wages and employment over the business cycle, inflation and deficit spending and inflation and exchange rates.
 His work was published in such journals as the Journal of Macroeconomics, the Journal of Money, Credit and Banking and the Journal of International Money and Finance.

-Professor Wallace and his former Colorado professor Robert McNown made two important contributions to testing procedures in macro-econometrics.
-One is related to a procedure called "first-differencing" that is often used to eliminate autocorrelation in regression analysis.
+Professor Wallace and his former Colorado professor, Robert McNown, made two important contributions to testing procedures in macro-econometrics.
+One is related to a procedure called "first-differencing," which is often used to eliminate autocorrelation in regression analysis.
 They proved that first-differencing is an improper procedure when the variables in the analysis are "random walks."
 This important work was published in the Review of Economics and Statistics.
 A second is related to detecting random walks with panel data.
 This highly cited work was published in the Oxford Bulletin of Economic Statistics.

 Professor Wallace was an international ambassador for the department and for Clemson University.
 He enjoyed traveling and teaching abroad.
 His foreign teaching stents included the Central European University in Hungary, the Institut National de la Recherche Agronomique in France, and Chulalongkorn University in Thailand.
 On these stents, he recruited many students to the department's graduate program.
 Many of these students are now teaching in U. S. universities and universities abroad, where they have continued to spread the word about the Clemson Economics Department.
 The department's graduate program now enjoys a strong reputation nationally and internationally, and Professor Wallace deserves much credit for cultivating this reputation.